ChalmersGU-data-structure-courses/dsabook/src/markdown/11-hash-tables/06-quality-of-hash-functions.md

 but user defined types require user defined hash functions.
 There is one required and several desirable properties of these hash functions:

-Consistency
+Preserves equality
-: The absolute requirement that equal values have equal hash codes.
+: This is the only absolute requirement: that equal values have equal hash codes.
-  Essentially, any pair values that should be considered the same key in our hash tables need to have the same hash code.
-What this means in practice in languages like Java is that if you modify the equals method of a class, you also need to modify its hash code function.
+  Essentially, all values that should be considered the same key in our hash tables need to have the same hash code.
+What this means in practice in languages like Java or Python is that if you modify how to compare objects for equality, you also need to modify their hash functions.
-  Neglecting to do this will mean that a hash set can contain multiple copies of logically identical elements.
+  Neglecting to do this will mean that a hash table can contain multiple copies of logically identical elements.

-Distribution
-: The simplest aspect of this is that the probablility of two randomly selected values having the same hash code should be low.
-  Even if this condition is satisfied **TODO**.
+Uniform distribution
+: This means that all possible values should distribute evenly among all possible hash codes.
+  Or in other words, if you take two random values, it should be very very unlikely that they have the same hash code.

+Independence
+: This means in essence that it should not be possible to guess the hash code of a value if you know the hash code of a similar value.
+  Or in other words, if the keys $x$ and $y$ are very similar, and you happen to know $h(x)$, then you should not be able to guess $h(y)$.

 Efficiency
 : Hashing needs to be fast.
 Every time a lookup is performed, a value gets hashed, and every time a hash table is resized all keys must be rehashed as well.
 The computational cost of hashing can easily eclipse the cost of searching the table.
-One way of mitigating this, especially for resizing, is for objects to cache the result of hashing:
+One way of mitigating this, especially for resizing, is to *cache* the result of hashing:
-  The first time $h(x)$ is called the result is stored in $x$ and returned directly in subsequent calls on the same object.
+  The first time $h(x)$ is called we store the calculated hash code inside $x$, and in subsequent calls we can return the hash code directly without calculating.

 Designing good hash functions is hard, and there are many pitfalls where two perfectly reasonable-looking hash functions give wildly different